nabbydude/cardset/README.md

 A tool for custom card design and management for TCGs and other card games.

-Cardset is a single-page web-app that treats sets of card like a rich text document, and allows for image exporting or cards, leveraging React, SlateJS, and modern-screenshot.
+Cardset is a single-page web-app that treats sets of card like a rich text document, and allows for image exporting or cards, leveraging React, SlateJS, and html-to-image.

 ## Usage